federicogarzarelli/portfolio-allocation/README.md

 * __Days__ e.g. when `--historic` is `medium` or when `--shares` are specified, if startdate is "1999-01-01" the backtest starts on the "1999-06-18"

 ## OPTIONS
 * `--historic`             use historical asset data, already downloaded manually.
 Alternative is using assets downloaded automatically from the Yahoo API.
-If `--historic = "medium"` assets from about 1970 at daily frequency are loaded (`'GLD', 'COM', 'SP500', 'LTB', 'ITB','TIP'`).
-If `--historic = "long"` assets from 1900 at annual frequency are loaded (`'GLD_LNG', 'OIL_LNG', 'EQ_LNG', 'LTB_LNG', 'ITB_LNG','RE_LNG''`).
+If `--historic = "medium"` assets from about 1970 at daily frequency are loaded (`'GLD', 'COM', 'SP500', 'SP500TR', 'LTB', 'ITB','TIP'`).
+If `--historic = "long"` assets from 1900 at annual frequency are loaded (`'GLD_LNG', 'OIL_LNG', 'EQ_LNG', 'LTB_LNG', 'ITB_LNG', '10YB_LNG', 'RE_LNG''`).
 The specific assets to be loaded need to be specified after `--shares`.
 * `--shares`               if `--historic` is not specified, use downloaded asset data of the tickers specified in a comma separated list (e.g. "SPY,TLT,GLD").
 If `--historic` is specified, load asset data of the tickers specified in a comma separated list.
 * `--shareclass`           class of each share specified after `--shares` (e.g. `equity,bond_lt,gold`).
 Possibilities are `equity, bond_lt, bond_it, gold, commodity`, where "bond_lt" and "bond_it" are long and intermediate duration bonds, respectively. __This argument is mandatory when `--historic` is not chosen__
 * `--weights`              list of portfolio weights for each share specified after `--shares` (e.g. `0.35,0.35,0.30`).
 The weights need to sum to 1.
 When weights are specified a custom weights strategy is used that simply loads the weights specified.
 Alternative is `--strategy`. __Either this argument or `--strategy` is mandatory__